- Pleasanton Water

 When would the new rates take effect?

-If approved, the new rates would take effect on January 1st of each year for the next four years, starting on January 1, 2026.
+The new rates will take effect on January 1st of each year for the next four years, starting on January 1, 2026.

 What are fixed vs. variable water charges?